Home Business & Other LaTeX Cookbook - Second Edition

 \usepackage{microtype}

-6. Load the graphicx package to include a picture:
+6. Load the graphicx package for including a picture:

 \usepackage{graphicx}